euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 together with SciPy [SciPy]_, NumPy and Matplotlib [Mplot]_ the user can profit of the same or more flexibility as with the Mathematica script plus a boosted speed.
-In table 1 we compare the performance of SChroe.py against other implementations of the same algorithm.
+In table 1 we compare the performance of SChroe.py against other implementations of the same algorithm [#]_.

-.. [#] The paper describing the script ranks fifth among the most cited papers (91 citations) of the International Journal of Modern Physics C with the last citation from  July 2014.}
+.. [#] The paper describing the script ranks fifth among the most cited papers (91 citations) of the International Journal of Modern Physics C with the last citation from  July 2014.

 .. [#] Code available in <https://github.com/heedmane/schroepy/>

+.. [#] Although the aim of this paper is not to compare the efficiency of Schrödinger equation solvers, but to present an application in which SClib can improve the speed of a known algorithm, we must mention that there are solvers that seem to offer better performance than the current version of SChroe.py, see for instance [dfatom]_.

 .. table:: Time in seconds taken to compute the eigenvalues and reduced wavefunctions for the Cornell potential eq. (:ref:`cornell`).
 The column Python correspond to the implementation of the algorithm in Python without using SClib.
 The parameters of the potential are the same as in Fig. 1.
 All the scripts were tested in the same machine, a notebook with a 2.4 Ghz core i5 processor (dual core) and 8 GB of RAM.